undergrad-partner-school

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 4,267, and the number of Black American students was 3,165.
-2,081 undergrads at this school declared as Hispanic/Latino and 1,630 identified with more than one race.
-The school also had 14 students who identified as Native Hawaiian or other Pacific Islander, and 118 American Indian or Alaska Native students.
+This school had 4,267 Asian students and 3,165 Afro-American students in 2025.
+2,081 undergraduates at this school identified as Hispanic/Latino and 1,630 identified with more than one race.
+The school also had 14 students who declared as Native Hawaiian or other Pacific Islander, and 118 American Indian or Alaska Native students.
 There were also 510 students whose ethnicity is unknown.

 Cost